The dynamic importance of nodes is poorly predicted by static network features: Introduction

 The aim of this paper is to test the common (often implicit) hypothesis that the connectedness of a node is proportional to its dynamical importance.
-In particular small networks are used (up to 12 nodes) for which each node has an associated discrete state whose dynamics are governed by a stochastic update rule in discrete time.
-In particular, 16 Erdös-Rényi networks are generated (10 nodes), and one real-world weighted network (12 nodes) obtained from \cite{Fried2015}.
-Temporal dynamics of the nodes are simulated using kinetic Ising spin dynamics with Glauber updating.
-A node's dynamic importance is determined through simulating probabilistic interventions and computing a distance metric between the system state probability distributions with \emph{and} without performing the intervention.
-The resulting causal impact measure (ground truth) is then compared with the common network centrality as well as our proposed information-based metric.
+A node's dynamic importance is determined by simulating the (out-of-equilibrium) dynamics of a system under causal external interventions.
+The distance between the system state probability distributions with \emph{and} without performing the intervention is used as a ground truth for a node's causal influence over time (see \ref{sec:org98c8d2e}).
+The resulting causal impact score over time is compared with common network centrality metrics (\textbf{appendix} \ref{sec:org9e3ed34}) as well as our proposed information-based metric.